-Students pursuing the Master of Science degree in Communicative Disorders (Speech Pathology) are considered to be students in the Graduate School who are taking courses offered by the faculty of the College of Health Related Professions.
+\Students pursuing the Master of Science degree are considered to be students in the Graduate School who are taking courses offered by the faculty of the College of Health Related Professions.
 Accordingly, the Graduate School Catalog is considered the primary catalog for all students in this program.
 All provisions (including grievance procedures) in the Graduate School Catalog and the Graduate School Handbook are the authority applicable to students pursing the Master of Science degree in Communicative Disorders.